maco2035/DiyHeliumHotspots/forwarder_auto_start/README.md

-# Running miner as a service in Raspberry Pi OS or Ubuntu
+# Running packet forwarder as a service on Raspberry Pi OS or Ubuntu
 How to guide on running the miner as a service.
 To avoid filling up disk space, this service has any logging turned off.